Stephman1/fraudulent-business-address/README.md

 # Saving relevant python packages in requirement
 pip freeze > requirements.txt

-# Do not upload virtual env folder, authentication.txt
+# Do not upload virtual env folder, authentication.txt.
+# Do not expose your SECRET KEY from Django
 git status
 git pull
 git add requirements.txt